mlpack

 double Evaluate(const VecType& a, const VecType& b);

-Internally, the NeighborSearch class keeps an instantiated MetricType class (which can be given in the constructor).
-This is useful for a metric like the Mahalanobis distance (MahalanobisDistance), which must store state (the covariance matrix).
-Therefore, you can write a non-static MetricType class and use it seamlessly with NeighborSearch.
+Internally, the NeighborSearch class keeps an instantiated DistanceType class (which can be given in the constructor).
+This is useful for a distance metric like the Mahalanobis distance (MahalanobisDistance), which must store state (the covariance matrix).
+Therefore, you can write a non-static DistanceType class and use it seamlessly with NeighborSearch.

-For more information on the MetricType policy, see the documentation for MetricType.
+For more information on the DistanceType policy, see the documentation for DistanceType.

 πŸ”— MatType policy class